 - 1 tablespoon sesame oil

-- Slice the three spring onions into small rings.
-Make sure to add the white bulb section, the light green section as well as some of the darker green tops
+- Slice the three spring onions into small rings, including the white bulb section, the light green section, and some of the darker green tops.

 For the sauce